porya-gohary/schedule_abstraction-main/README.md

 ## Credits

 The software was originally developed by [Björn Brandenburg](https://people.mpi-sws.org/~bbb/).
-Joan Marcè and Sayra Ranjha contributed analysis improvements.
+Joan Marcè i Igual, Sayra Ranjha, Srinidhi Srinivasan, Pourya Gohari and Richard Verhoeven contributed analysis improvements.
 It is now being maintained by [Geoffrey Nelissen](https://www.tue.nl/en/research/researchers/geoffrey-nelissen/).

 When using this software in academic work, please cite the papers listed at the top of this file.